 - You can’t count on being able to get it reversed once you have it.
-Tnerefore, before you get a tubal ligation, you should be 100% sure that you don’t ever want to get pregnant.
+Before you get a tubal ligation, you should be 100% sure that you never want to get pregnant.

 How It Works

 This method is a form of permanent sterilization.
-Because of this, there is a 30-day waiting period before it is done so clients have time to be sure this is the right choice for them.
+Because of this, there is a 30-day waiting period before it is done.
+This gives clients time to be sure it is the right choice for them.

 Talk to your provider if you think that this might be the right birth control method for you.

 Tubal ligation is more than 99% effective at preventing pregnancy.
-This means that less than 1 out of 100 women who have a tubal ligation will get pregnant in a year.
+This means that less than 1 out of 100 people who have a tubal ligation will get pregnant in a year.
 It is one of the most effective methods.
-Unlike most other methods, you don’t have to do anything else after you have it done.
+Unlike most other methods, you don’t have to do anything else after it’s done.